 Methi chi Bhaji is a simple maharashtrian recipe but fabulous in taste and this is one of the healthiest recipes with fenugreek.
 There are numerous variations to this simple bhaji, posting my version of the same.

-- 1 bunch fresh fenugreek leaves(methi) say about 2 cups washed well and roughly chopped
+- 1 bunch fresh tender fenugreek leaves(methi) rinsed well (using only tender stalks) and roughly chopped say about 4 cups

 - 1 1/2 tbsp yellow moong dal washed and soaked in water for 1 hour and then drained